Exceptional Progression

 No, if you submit an application for Exceptional Progression you will not be permitted to then submit an application for Repeat Teaching.

-By applying for Exceptional Progression you are confirming that you fully benefited from the teaching you received last year and so do not need Repeat Teaching.
+By applying for Exceptional Progression you are confirming that you fully engaged from the teaching you received last year and so do not need Repeat Teaching.

 When should I apply for Exceptional Progression?